 Since that time, John has gone on to gain a PhD from the University of Warwick, UK, in electronic engineering with a specialism in embedded microprocessor systems and motion controls.
 He now divides his working time between product development, day-to-day management of j-Omega Electronics and acting as a product design consultant for various electronics companies, both in the UK and abroad.

 All j-Omega products are built in, tested in and despatched from the UK, but use components sourced from many parts of the world.
-The assembly process is largely handled by our prime contractor, Repair & Rework Solutions who are locally based and do a very good job of assembling new products as well as repairing any that may be returned after suffering damage in the field.

 Extensive use is made of information technology, allowing most orders to be fulfilled without requiring the customer to do any more than provide order details on the website and complete an on-line secure payment process.

 |Automated programming and testing of an MTP-7 circuit|